CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 Some third party switch vendors don't advertise EAD-per-EVI routes; they only advertise EAD-per-ES routes.
 To interoperate with these vendors, you need to disable EAD-per-EVI route advertisements.

-To remove the dependency on EAD-per-EVI routes and activate the PE upon receiving the EAD-per-ES route, run:
+To remove the dependency on EAD-per-EVI routes and activate the VTEP upon receiving the EAD-per-ES route, run:

     cumulus@switch:~$ net add bgp l2vpn evpn disable-ead-evi-rx cumulus@switch:~$ net commit